 - An enhanced civilian work attachment/experience pathway for members of the armed forces community

 - An induction process that ensures that all new council employees are aware of the Armed Forces Covenant and the key commitments we are working to uphold

-You can find out more information via the Southampton Armed Forces Community Covenant document and visit Hampshire County Council's website for information and support for the armed forces community.
+You can find out more information via the Southampton Armed Forces Community Covenant document and visit our information and support for the armed forces community page.

 The armed forces community, includes existing or prospective staff who are armed forces veterans (including the wounded, injured and sick), cadet instructors, military spouses/partners and reservists.

 We advertise our vacancies with the Career Transition Partnership (CTP)